bitquery/streaming-data-platform-docs/docs/start/getting-updates.md

 After you created and successfully run [your first query](/docs/start/first-query), it is time to get updates on the new data coming.

-It is just as easy as replace "query" with "subscription" on the first line in editor, here we will edit a little the query to use the BSC network, so it will read now as:
+It is just as easy as replacing "query" with "subscription" on the first line in the editor.
+Here, we will edit the query to use the BSC network so that it will now read as:

 ```graphql
 subscription RealTimeBlocks {